gaelforget/Lasso_CBIOMES_Julia/README.md

 ## Plan

+We look at using `Lasso.jl` and `GLMNet.jl` to perform penalised regression in Julia.
+I have created a quick dataset from the Narragansett Bay [NABATS.org](nabats.org), from which we will use environmental and meteorlogical variables to estimate surface salinity in the bay.
+I will start with a simple linear regression using `GLM.jl`.

 ### Introduction to Lasso Regression

 - What is Lasso Regression?
+1st order penalty on the regression coefficients.
 - How do coefficients change with $\lambda$ (plot)

-### Example from documentation
+### Ridge Regression

+2nd order penalty to the coefficients.

 ### Elastic Net